Stock vs Stock Comparison

 PG vs COST: Head-to-Head Analysis

 The Procter & Gamble Company (PG) and Costco Wholesale Corporation (COST) represent two companies in the Consumer Defensive sector.
-Our quantitative Tale of the Tape shows these companies are evenly matched across profitability, valuation, and risk metrics.
+In our quantitative Tale of the Tape scoring, PG leads 5–3 across nine fundamental and risk metrics including profitability, valuation, capital efficiency, and financial health.

 In terms of capital efficiency, PG generates a return on invested capital (ROIC) of 18.7% compared to COST's 21.7%.
 This suggests COST is more effective at deploying capital to generate shareholder returns.

-The 252-day rolling correlation between PG and COST is 0.346, indicating moderate co-movement, with some diversification value from holding both in a portfolio context.
+The 252-day rolling correlation between PG and COST is 0.271, indicating low correlation, making them an effective diversification pair in a portfolio context.

 Frequently Asked Questions